leibatt/learnvis/docs/notes.md

+# 10/18/2013

+Adytia:

+* do we work on the join problem (pick pair of columns and vis type together) or separately
+* pick best pair of columns, then best vis type ofr those columns

+Conversation

+* if we pick 2 columns, that does'nt mean the other n choose 2 - 1 pairs are negative examples

 # 9/27/2013

 Immediate Tasks

 * Ted: Fix harness to output sane numbers
 * Eugene: write importer for R dataset
 * Leilani: pick deadlines for things